racheldmark/racheldmark.github.io/index.md

 My name is **Rachel** (she/they).
 I’m a **maker, artist, and stop-motion fabricator** based in Los Angeles, CA, USA.

 I’m a **lead painter and puppet fabricator** with **10+ years of professional experience** in stop-motion and live-action animation.
-My work focuses on traditional painting, sculpting, and 3D modeling for rapid prototyping, with end-to-end technical skills to bring ideas from initial sketches into reality.
+My work focuses on traditional painting, sculpting, and 3D modeling for rapid prototyping.
+With a sunny disposition, and the end-to-end technical skills to bring your creative ideas from initial sketches into reality!
 - Navigating important design decisions
 - Budgeting and guidance for development cost savings
 - Digital modeling and 3D printing (rapid prototyping)